 One day he decided to leave.
 We both agreed it was time, and he went out and started his own business.
 He became a coach and a speaker.

 The Man Who Persisted

-But he eventually became a master at sales training in my company, and then one day he’s like, “I think I need to go on my next journey in my life.”
+But he eventually became a master at sales training in my company.
+Finally, one day he said, “I think I need to go on my next journey in my life.”

 “What do you want to do?”